 Using Skin Care Products During Pregnancy

-- Benzoyl peroxide is an excellent ingredient to control acne and is considered safe in low concentrations (5% or less), is considered the best acne treatment safe for pregnancy.
+- Benzoyl peroxide is an excellent ingredient to control acne and in low concentrations (5% or less), is considered the best acne treatment safe for pregnancy.

-- Salicylic acid (BHA) is a superior exfoliant for skin, and the small percentages used in skincare (2% or lower) are OK to use while pregnant.
+- Salicylic acid (BHA) is a superior exfoliant for skin, and the small percentages used in skin care are OK to use while pregnant.
 You can also consider using glycolic acid or lactic acid (AHA) exfoliants during your pregnancy.
 What about in-office AHA or BHA peels?
 Both are generally considered safe, but AHA is preferred if the peel is to be applied over a large area of the body.

 - Sunscreen actives are not known to be a risk during pregnancy.
 The American College of Obstetricians and Gynecologists hasn’t found any of the alleged fears about sunscreen ingredients substantiated by medical or animal research.
 Daily sunscreen use is strongly recommended by dermatologists.
 If you find your skin is more sensitive during pregnancy, consider using sunscreens with only the mineral actives of titanium dioxide and/or zinc oxide, as both are non-irritating.

 - Hydroquinone has not been tested on animals or humans regarding its use during pregnancy, so it’s best to avoid using products that contain hydroquinone during pregnancy or while you’re breastfeeding.
 The same is true for the brightening ingredient arbutin and derivatives such as alpha-arbutin because both break down to hydroquinone on skin.
 Instead, look to brightening products that contain 5% or greater concentrations of niacinamide and various forms of vitamin C.

 - Azelaic acid via topical prescription is considered safe for use during pregnancy and has good research showing it can improve brown skin discolorations plus help with breakouts and visible symptoms of rosacea.